Laurence Bédard Tugs On Skimpy Animal-Print Bikini

 The tantalizing picture appeared to be a fan favorite as it soon racked up more than 60,000 likes.
 Quite a few of Laurence's followers also took the time to shower her with compliments in the comments section.

-“The hottest picture I’ve seen you in lots of love,” wrote one fan, adding a red heart emoji to the end of the comment.
+"The hottest picture I've seen you in lots of love," one fan wrote, adding a red heart emoji to the end of the comment.

-“Absolutely gorgeous and extremely sexy.
-Awesome artwork,” added a different devotee.
+"Absolutely gorgeous and extremely sexy.
+Awesome artwork," a different devotee added.

-“Love the suit and of course you make it look spectacular cause [you’re] so gorgeous,” remarked another admirer, along with numerous fire, red heart, and sign of the horns emoji.
+"Love the suit and of course you make it look spectacular cause [you're] so gorgeous," another admirer remarked, along with numerous fire, red heart, and sign-of-the-horns emoji.

-“Hey beautiful that looks stunning on you,” chimed in a fourth social media user.
+"Hey beautiful that looks stunning on you," a fourth social media user chimed in.

 Some commenters, however, seemed to have been rendered speechless by the photos and instead used a trail of emoji to vocalize their praise.

 As fans are aware, this is far from the first time that Laurence has shown off her amazing assets on social media.
-In fact, a majority of her Instagram posts consist of her in revealing ensembles.
+In fact, a majority of her Instagram posts feature her in revealing ensembles.

-For instance, she recently uploaded pictures, in which she wore a black lingerie set.
-That provocative post has been liked over 120,000 times since it was shared.
+For instance, she recently uploaded pictures in which she wore a black lingerie set.
+That provocative post has been liked over 120,000 times and has gotten well over a thousand comments since it was shared.